lourenci/nerdtree-yank-node-plugin/README.md

 ## Usage

-Just press `yy` to yank the relative path of the selected node.
+  * Press `yr` to yank the relative path of the selected node.
+  * Press `yy` to yank the filename of the selected node.